ncbi/ribovore/documentation/ribodbmaker.md

 eukaryotic SSU rRNA sequences.
 Any sequences that do not match best to a model in the SSU family and eukaryotic domain will fail.
-This classification is accomplished by the `ribotyper` program, and any pair of values from columns 3 and 4 of the
+This classification is accomplished by the `ribotyper` program, and any pair of values from columns 2 and 3 of the
 [default model info file](ribotyper.md#library) can be used with the `--model` option.

 `ribodbmaker` will proceed over several steps as indicated in its output: